biswarup90/agent_handle_time/README.md

-# Prediction of Handle Time of a Contact by an Agent in Webex Contact Center
+# Prediction of Handle Time of a Contact by an Agent in a Contact Center
 Given an agent is assigned a contact, we want to pRedict how long it will take to handle the contact using metadata about an on-going interaction such as agent, skills, date and time, queue in which the call has landed, priority of contact, customer id, agent details etc.

 ## About The Data